Design Your Book's Images in Scrively

 Scrively will let you know how long the image generation process may take.
 Once you’re ready, click “Continue” to proceed.

-Allow Scrively a few moments to generate your illustrations.
+Give Scrively a few minutes to generate your illustrations.
 This is a great time to take a short break while the magic happens!

-Once your images are ready, simply scroll through the pages on the right side to preview each illustration within your story.
+Once your images are ready, simply scroll through the pages on the left side to preview each illustration within your story.

-To update or replace a generated image for a selected page, click on it and select “Generate” to create a new version.
+To update or replace a generated image for a selected page, click on the image frame and select “Generate” to create a new version.

-You also have the option to upload an image to use as a reference.
+You also have the option to upload an image from your device into the

 Use the download icon to save the image to your device if needed.